awsdocs/aws-config-developer-guide/doc_source/iamrole-permissions.md

 AWS Config also supports the `AWS:SourceArn` condition which restricts the Config service principal to only assume the IAM Role when performing operations on behalf of the owning account\.
 When using the AWS Config service principal, the `AWS:SourceArn` property will always be set to `arn:aws:config:sourceRegion:sourceAccountID:*` where `sourceRegion` is the region of the configuration recorder and `sourceAccountID` is the ID of the account containing the configuration recorder\.
 For more information on the AWS Config Configuration Recorder see [Managing the Configuration Recorder](https://docs.aws.amazon.com/config/latest/developerguide/stop-start-recorder.html)\.
 For example, add the following condition restrict the Config service principal to only assume the IAM Role only on behalf of a configuration recorder in the `us-east-1` region in the account `123456789012`: `"ArnLike": {"AWS:SourceArn": "arn:aws:config:us-east-1:123456789012:*"}`\.

-### IAM Role Policy for Amazon S3 Bucket<a name="iam-role-policies-S3-bucket"></a>
+### IAM Role Policy for your S3 Bucket<a name="iam-role-policies-S3-bucket"></a>

-The following example policy grants AWS Config permissions to access your Amazon S3 bucket:
+The following example policy grants AWS Config permission to access your S3 bucket:

 ```
 {